google-github-actions/upload-cloud-storage/README.md

     process_gcloudignore: true
     ```

+-   `project_id` - (Optional) Google Cloud project ID to use for billing and API
+    requests.
+By default, this is extracted from the credentials or the running
+    environment.

+    ```yaml
+    project_id: 'my-project'
+    ```

 - `credentials`:  (**Deprecated**) This input is deprecated.
 See [auth
   section](#via-google-github-actionsauth) for more details.
 [Google Service
   Account JSON][sa] credentials as JSON or base64 encoded string, typically